 Twitter is one of the world’s most popular social media platforms with over 335 million users.
 Many businesses use Twitter to reach and connect with their customers.

-The advantages of Twitter include reaching a wide audience and enabling two-way communication with customers.
-The disadvantages include possible negative feedback.
+Twitter can help you reach a wide audience and connect with your customers.
+The downsides include possible negative feedback.

-Before committing to an account you should monitor it for a while and decide if it will benefit your business.
+Consider if a twitter account will benefit your business.
 Are your competitors using it?
 How do other people in your industry use it?
 What success are your peers having on Twitter?

 Evaluate the pros and cons and decide if Twitter is right for your business.